-Indemnities and directors and officers insurance is permitted in relation to the managers or directors of a company incorporated in the U.A.E. or the DIFC.
+Indemnities, and directors' and officers' insurance, are permitted in relation to the managers or directors of a company incorporated in the UAE or the DIFC.
 As with most other jurisdictions, insurance will not cover an individual where the conduct involves wilful breach of duty, improper use of information or improper use of position.